You will pay your normal tuition/fees to your home campus.

 Regardless of Plan A or Plan B, students exchanging to or from Canada, apply for financial aid at their home campus.

 Students may choose one of two options: 1.
-Scholler hall, traditional residence hall ($2,710, double occupancy) 2.
-Independence Plaza, apartment style ($4,005, double occupancy)
+Scholler hall, or other traditional residence halls ($2,935, double occupancy) 2.
+Independence Plaza, apartment style ($4330, double occupancy).
+Other apartment style residences also available.

 Meal Plans Per Semester